danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 The technique sounded simple, but here's what happened in practice:

-* **Counting 4.5 seconds** wasn't intuitive - whole numbers felt easier, but stressing about the additional half second defeated the purpose.
+* **Counting 5.5 seconds** wasn't intuitive - whole numbers felt easier, but stressing about the additional half second defeated the purpose.
 * **Constant counting** was distracting, pulling attention away from the feeling of the breath.
 * **Mind wandering** often led to zoning out and forgetting the pattern altogether.
 * **Knowing when to stop** required setting a timer — but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.

 What was really needed was an app that could talk out loud and simply say:

 > "Breathe in" ...
-4.5 seconds "Breathe out" ...
-4.5 seconds repeat ...
+5.5 seconds "Breathe out" ...
+5.5 seconds repeat ...
 "All done."

 No bells, no ads, no login, no mystical forest energy.
 Just a steady breathing reminder, with a gentle ending instead of a startling alarm.

 ## So I Built It

-I opened VSCode, created a new project, and prompted my AI assistant to help build something simple and mobile-friendly - no frameworks, no accounts, no backend, just vanilla JS and CSS.
+I opened VS Code, created a new project, and prompted my AI assistant to help build something simple and mobile-friendly - no frameworks, no accounts, no backend, just vanilla JS and CSS.

-Here is the prompt used:
+Here's the prompt:

 <aside class="markdown-memory-lane">
-Help me think about how I could use vanilla web tech for building the following web app, which i plan to deploy to github pages because i don't need an application server:
+Help me think about how I could use vanilla web tech for building the following web app, which will be deployed to github pages because it shouldn't require an application server:

 Mobile first layout because it will be used primarily on a phone

-Kind of a very simple meditation app without all the "woo woo"
+Very simple meditation app without all the "woo woo"

-It's inspired by the learnings from James Nestor book Breath: The New Science of a Lost Art: https://www.mrjamesnestor.com/breath-book/
+Inspired by the learnings from James Nestor book Breath: The New Science of a Lost Art: https://www.mrjamesnestor.com/breath-book/

-Essentially the optimal breathing for good health is 4.5 seconds in, 4.5 seconds out, all through the nose
+Essentially the optimal breathing for good health is 5.5 seconds in, 5.5 seconds out, all through the nose

-But it's really hard to count 4.5 seconds, and it's kind of distracting to keep counting
+But it's really hard to count 5.5 seconds, and it's kind of distracting to keep counting

-So what I'm picturing is an app (still have to figure out a name), but the basic idea is it prompts the user for:
+I'm picturing an app that prompts user for:

-1. How many seconds they want to breathe in (default 4.5)
+1. How many seconds they want to breathe in (default 5.5)
-2. How many seconds they want to breathe out (default 4.5)
+2. How many seconds they want to breathe out (default 5.5)
-3. How many minutes they want to mediate for (default 10 minutes, other options 5, 10, 15, 20, 25, 30, maybe let user enter their own amount, validation integer, numeric, between 1 and whatever 3 hours is)
+3. How many minutes they want to mediate for (default 10 minutes, other options 5, 10, 15..., maybe let user enter their own amount, validation integer, numeric, between 1 and whatever 3 hours is)
 4. Click Start

-At this point the user no longer needs to look at the app, although it should show "something pleasing" if user is looking at it, maybe a horizontal bar animating the time remaining or something like that, I don't know.
+At this point the user no longer needs to look at the app, although it should show "something pleasing" if user is looking at it, maybe a horizontal bar animating the time remaining or something like that.

-But the idea is at this point the user would find a comfortable place to sit or lie down where they will be undisturbed for the duration.
+At this point the user would find a comfortable place to sit or lie down where they will be undisturbed for the duration.
 I'm not sure if these instructions, along with the instruction to nasal breathe should be displayed somewhere in the app either before or after they make their selections.
 I don't want to confuse the user with too much details, particularly on a small phone screen.

 Then the app will play a calming audio voice saying "Breath in" (I don't know where to find such an asset).